 Federal Aid Citizenship Requirements

+students do not meet these federal requirements, but are eligible for other aid programs.)
 To meet the federal aid requirements, you must be in one of the following categories:

 - U.S. citizen or naturalized U.S. citizen